jingcheng-ai/credit_card_segmentation_w_revenue_prediction/README.md

 # credit_card_segmentation_w_revenue_prediction

-# Credit Card Behavioral Segmentation
-## Early Lifecycle Customer Intelligence & Risk-Adjusted Revenue Forecasting
+## Early Lifecycle Credit Card Customer Intelligence & Risk-Adjusted Revenue Forecasting

 **Author:** Jing Cheng
-**Background:** 20+ years in consumer credit analytics across major financial institutions
 **Note:** This project replicates a real-world analysis using synthetically generated data.
 No proprietary data was used.
 AI-assisted implementation; all analytical design, methodology, and business interpretation are the author's own.

 ---